Klymit Static V2 Review

 Our Analysis and Test Results

 The Static V2 represents a solid value.
-Throughout our testing, the V2 performed above average in most metrics and was only trounced in categories it wasn't really designed to perform in, such as warmth.
-If you're on a budget and looking to squeeze every penny and be comfortable at the same time, the Static V2 is worth a look.
+Throughout our testing, it performed above average in most metrics and was only trounced in categories it wasn't really designed to perform in, such as warmth.
+If you're on a budget and looking to squeeze every penny while still staying comfortable, the Static V2 is worth a look.

 Performance Comparison